popovicidaniela/unique-word-occurences-across-files/README.md

-# unique-word-occurences-across-files

 Given multiple text files, a C# program counts the occurrences of each unique word in the files and aggregates the results.
 The implementation is designed to minimize running time and memory usage, independent of the number of files or file size.

 ## Overview

-This project provides an optimized command-line application that efficiently processes large text files to generate word frequency statistics.
+This project provides a command-line application that efficiently processes large text files to generate word frequency statistics.
 The implementation uses modern C# features and best practices for performance and scalability.

 ## Key Features